Displacement energy of unit disk cotangent bundles

 $B_\gamma$ is called the set of \textit{bounce times}. \end{enumerate} \end{defn} \begin{rem} In the above definition, a closed geodesic is a periodic billiard trajectory (the set of bounce times is empty). \end{rem}

-\begin{prop} Let $M$ be a $n$-dimensional compact Riemannian manifold with nonempty boundary.
-Then, there exists a periodic billiard trajectory on $M$ with at most $n+1$ bounce times and its length is less than or equal to $d(\interior M)$. \end{prop}
+\begin{prop} Let $N$ be a $n$-dimensional compact Riemannian manifold with nonempty boundary.
+Then, there exists a periodic billiard trajectory on $N$ with at most $n+1$ bounce times and of length not greater than $d(\interior N)$. \end{prop}